Incrementally copy new and changed files based on LastModifiedDate by using the Copy Data tool

-To open the Azure Data Factory user interface (UI) on a separate tab, select the Author & Monitor tile:
+To open the Azure Data Factory user interface (UI) on a separate tab, select Open on the Open Azure Data Factory Studio tile:

 Use the Copy Data tool to create a pipeline

-On the Let's get started page, select the Copy Data tile to open the Copy Data tool:
+On the Azure Data Factory home page, select the Ingest tile to open the Copy Data tool:

 On the Properties page, take the following steps:

-b.
-Under Task cadence or Task schedule, select Run regularly on schedule.
+Under Task cadence or task schedule, select Tumbling window.

 On the Source data store page, complete these steps:

-a.
-Select Create new connection to add a connection.
+Select + New connection to add a connection.

-c.
-On the New Linked Service (Azure Blob Storage) page, select your storage account from the Storage account name list.
+On the New connection (Azure Blob Storage) page, select your Azure subscription from the Azure subscription list and your storage account from the Storage account name list.
 Test the connection and then select Create.

-a.
-Browse for and select the source folder, and then select Choose.
+In the File or folder section, select Browse and choose the source folder, and then select OK.

-b.
-Under File loading behavior, select Incremental load: LastModifiedDate.
+Under File loading behavior, select Incremental load: LastModifiedDate, and choose Binary copy.

-a.
-Browse for and select the destination folder, and then select Choose:
+In the Folder path section, browse for and select the destination folder, and then select OK.